andresmoreno923/proyecto_WL55IC1/README.md

 # proyecto_WL55IC1
-Ejemplo de uso de sensores I2C, GPS y SPI con la tarjate STM
+Example of using I2C, GPS and SPI sensors with the STM card

-Sensores utilizados:
+Sensors used:

 MPU9250:
-          - solo se leen los datos del acelerometro mpu6050.
+- Only the data from the mpu6050 accelerometer are read.
-          - por agregar el soporte al magnetometro.
+- for adding support to the magnetometer.
 TMP102:
-          - sensor de temperatura.
+- temperature sensor.
 GPS:
-          - Ublox 6M - por agregar
+- Ublox 6M - to be added

-se reciben mensajes TLV por UART1, y se devuelve el mensaje por UART2, estructura TLV que simula el medidor de agua.
+TLV messages are received through UART1, and the message is returned through UART2, a TLV structure that simulates the water meter.

 # Microcontroller features